-At our request, the underwriters have reserved up to 257,630 of the shares of the common stock being offered by this prospectus for sale by the Company at the initial public offering price to our directors, officers, employees and other individuals associated with us and members of such persons' families, provided that the Company and Keefe, Bruyette & Woods, Inc. may mutually agree to increase the number of shares offered through the directed share program.
-The sales will be made by Keefe, Bruyette & Woods, Inc., an underwriter of this offering, through a directed share program.
+At our request, the underwriters have reserved up to [•] shares of the common stock being offered by this prospectus for sale at the initial public offering price to our directors, officers, employees and other individuals associated with us and members of such persons' families.
+The sales will be made by [•], an underwriter of this offering, through a directed share program.
 We do not know if these persons will choose to purchase all or any portion of these reserved shares, but any purchases they do make will reduce the number of shares available to the general public.
 Any shares sold in the directed share program to our directors, officers, employees or existing security holders shall be subject to the lock-up agreements described above and in "Securities Eligible for Future Sale - Transfer Restrictions/Lock-up Periods."